Catch a Falling Star

 He glanced at the floor and muttered, “I need to remember.”

-Concern wrinkled her brow.
+Talia wrinkled her brow.
 “Are you okay?
 Did you take a hard fall?”

-He puffed out his chest, “I’m good.
+He puffed out his chest.
+“I’m good.
 Didn’t fall hard.
 Just did a little dance, you know?”

 Moonbeam considered the question far longer than she expected.
 “I don’t know.
 It might come to me, I suppose.
 Sometimes things do that.”